Does Alabama require paid family or sick leave in 2026?

 Marcus’s 35-person Birmingham startup sits squarely in this zone.
 The good news is no state PFL portal, no PSL ledger, no protected-leave clock to manage.
 The bad news is no employer cover when a California-headquartered competitor offers a meaningful voluntary package.

 The pattern we see at Teamed for clients hiring their first three to ten people: 8 weeks paid parental leave, 8 paid sick days, 3 paid bereavement days, full pay during jury duty.
 Cost is roughly 1.5 to 2.5 percent of payroll.
 It is the difference between losing Marcus to the remote-first competitor and keeping him for the next funding round.
+See also Alabama wages and overtime and Alabama termination law for the full picture of your statutory floor.

 An Alabama employer hits the FMLA 50-employee threshold gradually as US headcount grows.
 The trigger is 20 or more weeks of 50+ employees in either the current or preceding calendar year.